July 24, 2020 — Chicago

 It has been several painful months for our country

-Amid the backdrop of the worst pandemic since 1918, record-breaking unemployment and severe economic disruption, we have witnessed with sadness, anger and shock the senseless killing of George Floyd.
+Amid the backdrop of the worst pandemic since 1918, record-breaking unemployment, and severe economic disruption, we have witnessed with sadness, anger, and shock the senseless killing of George Floyd.
 As acts of inhumanity against any person or group have a profound and lasting impact, we are faced with the recognition that his story and this pattern of events are not an unfamiliar one.
 The protests ignited in Minneapolis spread throughout our country, and then around the world, leading to civil unrest and property damage, in many instances devastating already underserved communities.
 America’s inequities have been exacerbated by the current healthcare crisis.
 The stark contrast across racial lines in health outcomes for those who contract COVID-19 is both staggering and heart-wrenching.
 Similarly, the surging unemployment statistics reveal dramatic disparities across both race and wage rates illuminating the reality that those who can least afford job losses are out of work in significantly greater numbers than those earning higher wages.

 This letter is an update on the real estate fund that my team and I manage.
 It is also an opportunity to promote discourse not just about the impacts of the pandemic on real estate, but also about the recent social upheavals and how we as a society might make progress.
 We all desire a return to normalcy in terms of a virus-free world, though that blessing alone would not eliminate prejudice.
 For millions of those most profoundly impacted by discrimination – whether it be based upon race, gender, religion, sexual orientation, ethnicity or nationality – a return to normalcy is not progress.
 Recognizing my own privilege has afforded me numerous advantages, I seek, and ask others, to “do what is right, not what is easy”, and encourage open dialogue even at the risk of offense or disagreement.